santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

-After successfully making the {\it FITS} file, data can be fitted by loading the fits file in XSPEC.
+After successfully making the FITS file, data can be fitted by loading the fits file in XSPEC.
 Here, I show the command that can be used to load the model in XSPEC.